HarshaUM4/Port-Status-Checker/README.md

-# Port-Status-Checker
+# Port Status Checker

-Port Status Checker is a Python-based networking tool that checks whether a specified port on a host or IP address is open or closed using socket programming.
+A simple Python program that checks whether a specific port on a host or IP address is open or closed.

+## Features
+- User input for host/IP address
+- User input for port number
+- Displays port status (Open/Closed)

+## Technology
+- Python
+- Socket Module

+## Usage
+Run the program and enter the host/IP address and port number when prompted.